Best Destinations in Europe – GeorgiaTuesday, April 27, 2021 Travel Guides by Ani

 What’s not to like about the fusion of the glorious mountains and marvelous seaside?
 It is indeed very rare to come across a place that is both historically significant and esthetically attractive.
 As within the past few years overcrowding of the popular tourist destinations became a major issue, tourists began to look for hidden gems in less known places around the globe.
 Surprisingly, these unknown and undiscovered locations promise more adventure, excitement, and fun for travel enthusiasts.

 One of the most underrated and unexplored places worldwide lies in the Caucasus region, the country of Georgia.
 However, during the past decade, Georgia has been receiving much more attention than ever.
 The country was named as the Best Destination in Europe several times and as the top Cultural destination globally quite a few times, as well.
 The increasing popularity of Georgia comes from the fact that within a short period, the country managed to fast forward the economic, infrastructural, and technological development.
+Georgia offers numerous tourist attractions that are worth visiting and exploring.

 Georgia is a small country located on the merge of Europe and Asia.
 Representing the best of both worlds, Georgia stretches between the breathtaking Caucasus mountains and the spectacular Black Sea.
 Due to the country’s fascinating diversity, it attracts all sorts of tourists be it a young and free-spirited mind, a business enthusiast, a history geek, or a culture fanatic.
 What comes first to mind when mentioning Georgia to tourists? it’s the exclusively delicious cuisine, ancient history dating back to the 13th century BC, unique and unmatched culture, and the warmest and the most hospitable people in the whole region.